 context property in the event payload that says

+"visual_tagger": true.
 Events not implemented using the Visual Tagger do not have this property.

 Questions?
 Problems?
 Need more info?
-Contact us, and we can help!
+Contact Segment Support for assistance!